-Every business owner approaches financial transparency differently.
+Every business owner approaches financial reporting transparency differently.
 Some are open books.
 Others, with no ties to outside debt or investors, may never share their company’s financials (other than with Uncle Sam for tax purposes, of course).

 Know Where You Stand

-One of the main reasons that proper accounting and preparation of financial statements follow standardized rules if or comparability.
-Sharing financial data with other trusted business owners, your CPA and key finance professionals will help you gain insight into how your company compares to other businesses.
+One of the main reasons that proper accounting and preparation of financial reports follow standardized rules is for comparability.
+Sharing financial reporting data with other trusted business owners, your CPA, and key finance professionals will help you gain insight into how your company compares to other businesses.

 Align Your Team

-Adopting a more transparent approach to sharing your company’s financials will help your employees understand how their individual contributions affect the performance of the business.
+Adopting a more transparent approach to sharing your company’s financial data will help your employees understand how their individual contributions affect the performance of the business.
 Team members will gain a vested interest in seeing the business succeed – not just for the individual gain of a paycheck, but for the greater good of the team itself.

 Always Be Prepared